 Symptoms of COVID-19 variants (Delta and Omicron) can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
-People with coronavirus may experience symptoms such as1:
+People with coronavirus may experience symptoms such as 1:

 - Fever

 - Respiratory symptoms

-- o coughing
+- coughing

-- o sore throat
+- sore throat

 - o shortness of breath